guruprasaad123/ml_for_life/from_scratch/gradient-descent/README.md

 # Gradient Descend

-This project is all about learning how gradient works.So the best way to learn something is to implement it from scratch so in this project we'll implement `gradient-descent`algorithm which learns mapping between the two features and provides the line-of-best-fit (linear-regression).The Dataset represents `cycled distance vs calorie burned`.
+This project is all about learning how gradient works.So the best way to learn something is to implement it from scratch so in this project we'll implement `batch-gradient-descent`algorithm which learns mapping between the two features and provides the line-of-best-fit (linear-regression).The Dataset represents `cycled distance vs calorie burned`.

 ## Dependencies
 - [numpy == 1.16.2](https://pypi.org/project/numpy/)